sagemath/trac_to_gh/Issue 7838.md

 # Issue 7838: Remove script using ctypes from ATLAS

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7838

 Original creator: drkirkby